-The VRS trust fund held \$103.7 billion in assets as of September 30, 2021, an increase of \$18.6 billion from a year ago.
-This is the first time the trust fund has increased above the \$100 billion level.
-Approximately \$30.6 billion of the trust fund was managed inhouse, including nearly all fixed income and some public equities, real assets, and cash.
-The remaining \$73.1 billion was managed by external managers under VRS supervision.
+The VRS trust fund held \$96.8 billion in assets as of September 30, 2022, a decrease of \$6.9 billion from a year ago largely because there were no investment gains to offset ongoing benefit payments.
+Approximately \$26.2 billion of the trust fund was managed in-house, including nearly all fixed income and some public equities, real assets, and cash.
+The remaining \$70.6 billion was managed by external managers under VRS supervision.

 The total fund's investment performance was above its investment benchmarks for all periods.
-The total fund outperformed its investment benchmark for the one-year period ending September 30, 2021 by 5 percentage points (Figure 3).
-The trust fund's investment returns also outperformed by substantial margins for all periods the 6.75 percent long-term (30+ year) rate of return that VRS assumes for its investments.

-Returns for the fiscal year to date for the total fund and nearly all asset classes are substantially lower than the one-year period, although they are meeting or outperforming the benchmarks for all asset classes.
-The lower returns largely reflect rising inflation and fear of rising interest rates, which moderate returns in virtually all markets.
-Markets also often experience a lull after periods of strong returns such as those experienced in the last year.
-Returns for shorter periods may not reflect longer-term return expectations.
+The total fund outperformed its investment benchmark for the one-year period ending September 30, 2022 by 6.6 percentage points (Figure 3).
+The trust fund's investment returns also outperformed the 6.75 percent long-term (30+ year) rate of return that VRS assumes for its investments for the three-, five-, and 10-year periods.
+Returns for the one-year and fiscal year to date (first quarter of FY23) periods are substantially lower than the three-, five, and 10-year periods.
+The lower returns continue to reflect rising inflation and concerns over rising interest rates, which moderate returns in virtually all markets.

 Public equity.
-The public equity program continues to be the largest VRS asset class, with \$35.8 billion in assets.
+The public equity program continues to be the largest VRS asset class, with \$28.2 billion in assets.
 The program consists of stocks and other equity securities for publicly traded companies in the U.S. and globally.
 Public equity investments are typically higher risk than bonds and are expected to provide long-term capital growth.
-Thirty-seven percent of the program's assets are managed in-house.
-The program underperformed its benchmarks for the three-, five-, and 10-year periods, but outperformed its benchmarks for the one-year and fiscal year to date (first quarter of FY21) periods.
-According to VRS staff, this underperformance was primarily due to value exposures (sidebar) underperforming over the past three-to-five years.
-VRS staff said several economic factors, including broader earnings growth, are leading to improved performance through value exposures in more recent years.
+Forty-five percent of the program's assets are managed in-house.
+The program outperformed its benchmarks for the fiscal year to date, one-, three-, and 10-year periods, but underperformed its benchmark for the five-year period.
+According to VRS staff, this underperformance was primarily due to value exposures (sidebar) underperforming over this period.
+The performance of the public equity program in general has improved relative to benchmarks compared to previous years because, according to VRS staff, their value exposure strategy is beginning to pay off for most periods.